MoonPoet/xaprb-src/content/blog/intrinsic-extrinsic-motivation.md

 And I'm under no illusions that I could have changed the outcome significantly.

 My brothers handled the conflicts with my father differently and perhaps more shrewdly.
-We all were wounded; it's impossible not to be in a situation like ours.
+We all were wounded; we all have recovered in our own ways.
-But we all have recovered in our own ways, and knowing that I held true to my North Star has been an important part of my own journey out of that suffering.
+Knowing that I held true to my North Star has been an important part of my own journey out of that suffering.

 As terrible as my relationship with my father was, I have turned some of those grains of sand into pearls.
 Today I can be grateful for outcomes such as an ardent desire to develop relationship skills he lacked; empathy for how terrible it is to be criticized continually; and conviction that fairness matters.